-In our Consulting practice, we see quality as the direct translation of our commitment to integrity, independence, accountability and a social conscience.
+In our consulting practice, we see quality as the direct translation of our commitment to integrity, independence, accountability and a social conscience.
 Given the diversity of our services, the approaches we use to measure quality varies across the consulting spectrum.
 Some of the ways we measure quality include:

-- Internal quality inspections;
+- internal quality inspections;

-- · Independent quality reviews;
+- · independent quality reviews;

-- Regulatory reviews;
+- regulatory reviews;

-- · Client satisfaction surveys; and
+- · client satisfaction surveys; and

-- Engagement project management analysis.
+- engagement project management analysis.

-We reinforce this commitment to quality with significant investments in the training and professional development of our professionals to ensure that they have the technical skills necessary to exceed our clients' expectations.
+We reinforce this commitment to quality with significant investments in the training and professional development of our teams to ensure they have the technical skills necessary to exceed our clients' expectations.

-In our Financial advisory activities, which cover a wide scope of services ranging from deals and financing schemes to crisis and disputes, we uphold our commitment to quality by putting together teams with vast experience and deep expertise.
+In our financial advisory activities, which cover a wide scope of services ranging from deals and financing schemes to crisis and disputes, we uphold our commitment to quality by putting together teams with vast experience and deep expertise.
 As a uniquely integrated global partnership, Mazars is able to mobilise teams of multi-disciplinary experts from across the globe in a seamless and efficient way to ensure clients have the best team advising them regardless of where their project is based.

-In our Legal practice, quality means embedding consistently high standards across our services and deliverables while considering local and global risk aspects.
-This allows us to compete with international law firms (for people and clients).
+In our legal practice, quality means embedding consistently high standards across our services and deliverables while considering local and global risk aspects.
+This allows us to compete with international law firms (for both our talent and clients).
 As the development and promotion of our lawyers is the basis for our success, we aim to offer a wide range of opportunities to them to build their careers and develop their professional competencies and sector-specific expertise.

-For our Outsourcing practice, quality primarily rests upon clients' full compliance, operational excellence, talent management, knowledge sharing and training.
-It also requires strong check processes and internal quality control procedures, an up-to-date suite of tools and solutions for local and global monitoring, as well as an ongoing focus on proactivity, flexibility and serenity.
+For our outsourcing practice, quality primarily rests upon clients' full compliance, operational excellence, talent management, knowledge sharing and training.
+It also requires strong check processes and internal quality control procedures, an up-todate suite of tools and solutions for local and global monitoring, as well as an ongoing focus on proactivity, flexibility and serenity.

-Finally, in our Sustainability service line, quality is a combination of stakeholders' satisfaction, technical expertise, innovation and contribution to sound business practices.
+Finally, in our sustainability service line, quality is a combination of stakeholders' satisfaction, technical expertise, innovation and contribution to sound business practices.
 It essentially builds from:

-- Technical expertise of trained and skilled teams with up-to-date regulatory knowledge and who are able to provide both pragmatic and constructive solutions; - Ability to understand the clients' needs and meet their expectations in a fast-changing and complex environment; and, - Active contribution in the current momentum, shaping the future of international sustainability assurance standards, in coordination with the current financial audit reform.
+- technical expertise of our trained and skilled teams with up-to-date regulatory knowledge and who are able to provide both pragmatic and constructive solutions; - ability to understand the clients' needs and meet their expectations in a fast-changing and complex environment; and - active contribution in the current momentum, shaping the future of international sustainability assurance standards, in coordination with the current financial audit reform.